-The exhibit is on display from June 5, 2014 to July 31, 2014.
-The exhibit features 57 handmade books by 39 artists from the Puget Sound area and beyond.
+This exhibit was on display from June 5, 2014 to July 31, 2014.
+The exhibit featured 57 handmade books by 39 artists from the Puget Sound area and beyond.
 Book artists merge new structures with historical forms of the book to create distinctive works of art.
 They invite a reconsideration of the concept of book that lifelong readers may hold about conventional book forms.
 To challenge our ideas of what constitutes a “book," the Puget Sound Book Artists use creative techniques from photography, printmaking, drawing, painting, hand lettering, and digital media, employing unusual and surprising materials.

 Book artists distinguish themselves in the field of art by merging new structures of the book with historical forms, creating distinctive pieces that challenge our ideas of what constitutes a book.
 Each artist shares a personalized experience through the medium of the book as object.
 The creative techniques used can include photography, printmaking, drawing, painting, hand lettering, and digital media.
 Unusual and surprising materials are often employed.